-Control variables are demographics (age at release, race/ethnicity, and number of dependents) and crime information (felony class, the primary type of crime, sentence length).16 The complete list and detailed information of control variables are in the Appendix.
-Three fixed effects are included in the model: prison, time, and county fixed effects.
-Prison fixed effects capture the difference across prisons such as a rehabilitation program offered in a specific prison.
-Time fixed effects are to capture the effect by economic conditions, since, as Schnepel (2018) and Yang (2017) pointed out, better economic conditions at the time of release provide better employment opportunities and better opportunities in legal sectors of the economy eventually decrease criminal behavior.
-County fixed effects capture time-invariant county characteristics.
-Hence, the county fixed effects control a consistently higher crime rate in big cities such as St. Louis and Kansas City.
-Most importantly, the fundamental distance to
+Control variables are demographics (age at release, race/ethnicity, and number of dependents), crime information (felony class, the primary type of crime, sentence length) and the initial custody level.16 The complete list and detailed information of control variables are in the Appendix.
+Three fixed effects are included in the model: prison, time, and county by custody level fixed effects.17 Prison fixed effects capture the dif-

+15The list and details of the control variables are in the appendix A.